Skip to content

 Are your workplace LED lights too bright?

-Bright lights in a workplace environment can be distracting, or even cause health issues like eye strain and headaches for employees.
+In a workplace, overly bright lighting can be distracting and may lead to health issues such as eye strain and headaches for employees.

-Why is this, and what can you do about it?
+Why does this happen, and what steps can you take to address it?

 Why are LED lights so bright?

-LED lights are bright because they have a higher lumen rating compared to traditional incandescent bulbs.
-Lumens are simply a measure of the total amount of visible light from a light source, so the higher the lumen rating the brighter the lamp will appear to the human eye.
+LED lights shine brightly because they boast a higher lumen rating compared to traditional incandescent bulbs.
+Lumens simply measure the total visible light emitted by a light source, so the higher the lumen rating, the brighter the lamp appears to the human eye.

 LED light bulbs have a higher light output (lumens) than traditional incandescent bulbs – so a 60W LED bulb will appear much brighter than a 60W incandescent bulb.